tinyos/tinyos-main/apps/tests/tkn154/nonbeacon-enabled/TestIndirectData/README.txt

 Description:

-In this application one node takes the role of a PAN coordinator in a nonbeacon-enabled 802.15.4 PAN; it switches its radio to receive mode and creates a packet which is addressed to the predefined address of the device.
+In this application one node takes the role of a PAN coordinator in a nonbeacon-enabled 802.15.4 PAN, every 3 seconds it sends a packet to a device using indirect transmission (i.e. the packet is buffered until it is polled by the device).
+A second node acts as the device, it switches to the pre-defined channel and polls the coordinator every 1 second for outstanding indirect transmissions.
-This packet is marked as indirect transmissions, therefore queued and sent only after explicit poll of the device.
-After a successful transmission another packet is created after a definite time.

-A second node acts as the device; it switches to the pre-defined channel and polls the coordinator in predefined intervals for outstanding indirect transmissions.

-A few basic parameters of this example can be adjusted through the 'app_profile.h' file.

-Leds: On the coordinator the second LED (Telos: green) flashes whenever a packet for an indirect transmission is created and queued.
-When this packet has not been polled by the device within the transaction time, the packet is discarded which is displayed by the first led (Telos: red).
-On the device the third LED (Telos: blue) flashes when after a poll of the coordinator an indirect transmission arrives.
+Criteria for a successful test:

+Assuming one coordinator and one device has been installed, the coordinator should briefly flash the second LED every 3 seconds.
+The device should briefly flash its third LED every 1 second.

 Tools: NONE